Enhanced Private Investigation

 Academic accommodations are provided to students with documented disabilities through the Accessibility Services Office.

-Under typical circumstances, late assignments will be accepted until that assignment has been marked and returned to the class.
 No assignments will be accepted after the last day of the semester.

 Steps to Follow to Submit Assignments Outside of Class Time